Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 The weights scale metric values in order to change the contributing effect of a metric.
 They can also be used to make a  value more (or even less!) reasonable.

-Bounding a metric value _within_ a range can also makes the value more reasonable.
+Bounding a metric value to a range can also makes the value more reasonable.
 You may want to cap the word count having an effect on a increasing the overall score at 2000 words for example.

 #### Polynomial